harplife/zettelkasten/zettelkasten/what_is_zettelkasten.md

 # What is zettelkasten?
 Zettelkasten is an efficient, flexible way of note taking that emphasize the connections between notes.

+A Zettelkasten is a personal tool for thinking and writing.
+It has hypertextual features to make a web of thought possible.
+The difference to other systems is that you create a web of thoughts instead of notes of arbitrary size and form, and emphasize connection, not a collection.

 ## Who came up with it?
 [[niklas_luhmann|Niklas Luhmann]]